hypernumbers/hypernumbers-manual/contents/vixo-functions/site-administration/factory.rst

 ButtonText     **OPTIONAL** the text to appear on the submit button.
 Defaults
                to "Create Site >>"

+Response       **OPTIONAL** the message to send to the user - defaults to
+               "Thanks, you will be emailed details of your new site."

 Goto           **OPTIONAL** a url for the site to redirect to when it the
                new site is provisioned.
 If this is set to "" (the default)